0yech/42_piscine_kickstart/README.md

 }
 ```

-# Testing, introduction to mains
+# Testing your function - introduction to mains

 Cool, we got some of the theory down, but how can we use that function to make sure it works ?